Chase Freedom Unlimited Review

 Or, if canceling your card will harm your credit, holding onto cards with fees makes sense.

-Good thing the Chase Freedom Unlimited® card takes annual fees entirely out of the equation.
+The good thing is, the Chase Freedom Unlimited card takes annual fees entirely out of the equation.
 All you have to do is focus on making the most out of your points.

 Flat Rate Rewards = Flexible Spending

-The Chase Freedom Unlimited® card falls into the category of a “flat-rate” reward card because you will not need to enroll in quarterly rewards incentives to benefit from unlimited 3% cash back.
+The Chase Freedom Unlimited card falls into the category of a “flat-rate” reward card because you will not need to enroll in quarterly rewards incentives to benefit from unlimited 1.5% cash back.

-This is great news for people with variable spending habits who prefer freedom over sticking to a rewards schedule.
+This is excellent news for people with variable spending habits who prefer freedom over sticking to a rewards schedule.

 Reward Points vs. Cash Back

-But these points can be redeemed in a number of ways – including cold, hard cash.
+But these points can be redeemed in many ways – one including cold, hard cash.
 We love the versatility of this approach.